BawdyAnarchist/quBSD/docs/Future_Development.md

   - CMD_DECRYPT is dubious -> this should be CMD_ENCRYPT or CMD_Z_UMOUNT.
 Also, does CMD_UMOUNT already umount the dataset?doubt it
 exec.prepare
   - the zfs mount -l commands arent working right
+Need to consider the /compat in the flags.
+It's not totally straightforward coz you shouldnt just hardcode /compat/ubuntu as a path

 ### UPGRADES